lynniemagoo/node-i2c-io-expanders/README.md

-# Various i2c-io-expanders (cat9555, mcp23017, pcf8574/pcf8575)
+# Various i2c-io-expanders (cat9555, mcp23017, mcp23008, pcf8574/pcf8575)

-**MCP23017 (MCP23017A/B)**, **CAT9555** are modeled after **PCF8574/PCF8575** module created by Peter Müller <peter@crycode.de> (https://crycode.de/)
+**MCP23017 (MCP23017A/B)**, **MCP23008**, **CAT9555** are modeled after **PCF8574/PCF8575** module created by Peter Müller <peter@crycode.de> (https://crycode.de/)

 Control each pin of a I2C port expander IC.

+The PCF8574 is a 8 bit/pin port expander IC, which can be controlled over the I2C-Bus.
+The PCF8575 is a 16 bit/pin port expander IC, which can be controlled over the I2C-Bus.
 The CAT9555 is a 16 bit/pin port expander IC, which can be controlled over the I2C-Bus.
 The MCP23017 is a 16 bit/pin port expander IC, which can be controlled over the I2C-Bus.
-The PCF8575 is a 16 bit/pin port expander IC, which can be controlled over the I2C-Bus.
-The PCF8574 is a 8 bit/pin port expander IC, which can be controlled over the I2C-Bus.
+The MCP23008 is a 8 bit/pin port expander IC, which can be controlled over the I2C-Bus.

 Each of the pins can be separately used as an input or output.
 It also offers an interrupt signal, which can be used to detect input changes by the I2C master (e.g. a Raspberry Pi).

+For more information about the PCF8574/PCF8574A please consult the [datasheet from Texas Instruments](http://www.ti.com/lit/ds/symlink/pcf8574.pdf).
+For more information about the PCF8575 please consult the [datasheet from Texas Instruments](https://www.ti.com/lit/ds/symlink/pcf8575.pdf).
 For more information about the CAT9555 please consult the [datasheet from On Semiconductor (ONSEMI)](https://www.onsemi.com/pdf/datasheet/cat9555-d.pdf).
 For more information about the MCP23017 please consult the [datasheet from Microchip Technology](https://ww1.microchip.com/downloads/en/devicedoc/20001952c.pdf).
-For more information about the PCF8574/PCF8574A please consult the [datasheet from Texas Instruments](http://www.ti.com/lit/ds/symlink/pcf8574.pdf).
-For more information about the PCF8575 please consult the [datasheet from Texas Instruments](https://www.ti.com/lit/ds/symlink/pcf8575.pdf).
+For more information about the MCP23008 please consult the [datasheet from Microchip Technology](https://ww1.microchip.com/downloads/en/DeviceDoc/MCP23008-MCP23S08-Data-Sheet-20001919F.pdf).

 **Supported (tested) Node.js versions:** 10, 12, 14, 16, 18, 20